 Today I’m sharing some tips on how to eat healthy consistently.

 With all of the New Year’s resolutions that are made at the beginning of the year, it can sometimes be tough to keep that motivation going throughout the year.
 Today I thought I’d share a few tips to eat healthy over time.
-It can be easy to do when you have lots of motivation, but harder to do with you’re faced with temptation.
+It can be easy to do when you have lots of motivation.
+But it can get harder to do with you’re faced with temptation.

 The 80/20 rule

-I think it’s important to start off by saying that no one (and I mean no one) is able to eat perfectly all the time.
+I think it’s important to start off by saying that no one is able to eat perfectly all the time.
+No. One.
 To be honest, it sounds kind of miserable to never have a treat when celebrating something, or allowing yourself to order take out when you’re tired and have zero motivation to cook.
 Life is all about making memories and having fun, which means that it’s okay to treat yourself.

 Planning ahead and knowing yourself will really be helpful in eating healthy long term.
-If you know that you get hungry mid afternoon at work, make sure you have some healthy snacks available to avoid the chocolate bars in the vending machines.
-If you have a long day at work on Thursday, make extra for dinner on Wednesday night so all you have to do is heat them up on Thursday so that you’re less tempted to stop and pick up food on the way home.
+If you know that you get hungry mid afternoon at work, make sure you have some healthy snacks available.
+This allows you to avoid the chocolate bars in the vending machines.
+If you have a long day at work on Thursday, make extra for dinner on Wednesday night.
+All you have to do then is heat them up on Thursday.
+That you’re less tempted to stop and pick up food on the way home.

 Spending 15 or 20 minutes at the beginning of the week looking at my calendar and planning out what I’ll be eating throughout the week has been really helpful.
 It doesn’t have to be complicated or time consuming.